 If you’ve been diagnosed with cancer, you shouldn’t have to worry whether you or your loved ones will be treated with respect during your care.
-At Memorial Sloan Kettering, we take the concerns of the lesbian, gay, bisexual, and transgender communities very seriously and work hard to create an environment in which everyone who walks through our doors feels welcome.
+At Memorial Sloan Kettering, we take the concerns of the lesbian, gay, bisexual, transgender, and queer communities very seriously and work hard to create an environment in which everyone who walks through our doors feels welcome.

 Organizations are evaluated based on five core criteria:

-- non-discrimination and staff training
+- nondiscrimination and staff training

 - patient services and support